neurodata/checklists/matrix.md

 ### Compression Options

-- when n>1000, to compress n,
-    1. subsample uniformly at random, or
-    2. use k-means++ initialization to choose 1000 points.
+- when n>1000, to compress n, use k-means++ initialization to choose 1000 points.
 - when d>100, to compress d,
-    1. subsample uniformly at random
     2. truncated PCA, using ZG{1,2,3} to select d, default to ZG-2
     3. CUR decomposition